DMXKILLER/Banking-Transactions-AML-CFT/README.md

 [__Client Profile Data__](#tie)
 This contains datapoints specific to the Know your Customer (KYC) and Customer Due Diligence (CDD) requirements with respect to the Financial Action Task Force (FATF regulations).
-Such datapoints include the type of client(individual/natural person), customer segment, Political exposure, economic activity, Age of client etc.  nature of the client.
+Such datapoints include the type of client(individual/natural person), customer segment, Political exposure, economic activity, nature of the client Age of client etc.

 [__Transactionary__](#tie)